qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 ### 2015
 - 2015 DATE: A General Design of Stochastic Circuit and its Synthesis (University of Michigan–Shanghai Jiao Tong University Joint Institute)
+- 2015 TCAD: STRAUSS: Spectral Transform Use in Stochastic Circuit Synthesis (University of Michigan, Ann Arbor)
+- 2015 DAC: Equivalence Among Stochastic Logic Circuits and Its Application（University of Michigan, Ann Arbor）

 ### 2016